warith-harchaoui/sftp-helper/README.md

 ## Usage

-Here are an example of how to use OS helper:
+Here are an example of how to use SFTP helper **which cannot work without a well written `path/to/sftp_config.json`** :
 ```python
 import sftp_helper as sftph
 import os_helper as osh